Listing assets

 To modify the asset details, click Edit:

-The asset's name and details with the "Edit" button
+The asset's details with the Edit button

 To add files and photos to the asset, click Upload photos and files...: